 This property can be computed by way of an expression which returns a string of whitespace separated values.
 The expression must not contain forward references to elements which have not yet been processed.
 It is a Schema Definition Error if the expression returns an empty string.

+This property can be used to determine the length of an element as described in Section 12.3.2 dfdl:lengthKind 'delimited'.

 Each string literal in the list, whether apparent in the schema, or returned as the value of an expression, is restricted to allow only certain kinds of syntax:

 DFDL character entities are allowed.